nisekomtb/namba.github.io/_posts/2024-09-14-soil-searching.md

 Mark your calendars for September 14-15, 2024, and be part of this enriching event that goes beyond the ride.
 Bring your family, meet new friends, and create lasting memories at Soil Searching Niseko 2024.

 ![](/assets/images/events/2024/soil-searching/tools.jpg)

-### Event Waiver Agreement

-All participants are required to agree to our event waiver.
-For complete details and to view the waiver, please <a href="/soil-searching/waver/" target="_blank">click here</a>.